The evolution of velocity dispersion in the Sco-Cen OB association: Used data and parameters

 Small systematic variations between surveys are not highly critical when averaging the motions per cluster to get each cluster's median or mean motion, while for the calculation of the velocity dispersion, we aim at higher quality.
 Hence, we apply quality criteria, outlined in Appendix~\ref{apx:quality}, and we compare the individually measured RVs to each other to identify possible systematic shifts between the surveys (for this, we matched the full external catalogues with {\it Gaia} DR3).
-Binaries could also cause discrepancies between measurements from different surveys, however, we would not expect a systematic shift in one direction between two surveys.
+Binaries could also cause discrepancies between measurements from different surveys; however, we would not expect a systematic shift in one direction between two surveys to be caused by binaries.
 We use \textit{Gaia} DR3 RVs as zero-point, since this is the largest survey in our list, covering the whole sky; hence, we can compare it to the full available catalogues of the other surveys.
-We only identify significant global shifts in four cases: APOGEE2, GALAH, RAVE, and PCRV.
+We only identify significant global shifts in four cases: SDSS, GALAH, RAVE, and PCRV.
 For the rest of the surveys, we either do not find a significant shift or there are not enough sources in common to identify a clear trend.
 The average shifts are given in Table~\ref{tab:ref} as $\Delta \mathrm{RV}$.
 We do not correct for these shifts, since we did not test for dependencies (relative to T$_\mathit{eff}$, $\log g$, or metallicity; see, e.g., \citealt{Tsantaki2022}), which would go beyond the scope of this paper.
 To account for this additional uncertainty, we add the shift quadratically to the measurement uncertainties of these four surveys.
-Concerning the measurement uncertainties in general, we do not consider any systematics between the surveys, and we use the reported RV uncertainties ($e_\mathrm{RV}$) for simplicity, and we correct them only in the four mentioned cases (i.e., $e_\mathrm{RV,corr} = \sqrt{e_\mathrm{RV}^2 + \Delta RV^2}$).
+Concerning the measurement uncertainties in general, we do not consider any systematics between the surveys, and we use the surveys' reported RV uncertainties ($e_\mathrm{RV}$) for simplicity.
+We correct the RV errors in the four mentioned cases as follows, $e_\mathrm{RV,corr} = \sqrt{e_\mathrm{RV}^2 + \Delta \mathrm{RV}^2}$, and we use these values in the quality criteria below.